SJÖGREN'S SYNDROME OVERVIEW

 Although there is no cure for Sjögren’s syndrome, a number of treatments are available.
 This article discusses the possible causes, signs, symptoms, diagnostic process, and treatments of Sjögren's syndrome.

 Sjögren’s syndrome is thought to be caused by the body’s own immune system.
 Lymphocytes are a type of white blood cell in the body’s immune system that normally help to protect the body from infection.
 In Sjögren’s syndrome, these cells are thought to damage the glands that produce tears and saliva.

-A person who develops Sjögren’s probably inherits the risk from one or both parents and is then exposed to some type of environmental trigger (eg, a viral infection), but the exact cause in not known.
-(See "Pathogenesis of Sjögren's syndrome").
+A person who develops Sjögren’s probably inherits the risk from one or both parents and is then exposed to some type of environmental trigger (eg, a viral infection), but the exact cause is not known (see "Pathogenesis of Sjögren's syndrome").
 Thus, both genetic factors and non-genetic factors play a role.
 Genome sequencing of Sjögren’s syndrome patients in both the US and Asia has added greatly to our understanding of the genetic factors by identifying at least five different risk-related major gene regions.

 SJÖGREN'S SYNDROME SYMPTOMS

 The classic symptoms of Sjögren’s syndrome are dry mouth (due to decreased production of saliva) and dry eyes (due to decreased production of tears).
 Symptoms of Sjögren’s syndrome can develop in otherwise healthy people, especially older adults.
 (See "Clinical manifestations of Sjögren's syndrome: Exocrine gland disease" and "Clinical manifestations of Sjögren's syndrome: Extraglandular disease".)